rmorshea/spectate/docs/source/usage/builtins.rst

   * - ``old``
     - * The value that was present in the key before the change
-      * Is :attr:`~spectate.mvc.models.Undefined` if the index was not present.
+      * Is :attr:`~spectate.models.Undefined` if the index was not present.

   * - ``new``
     - * The value that this is now present after the change
-      * Is :attr:`~spectate.mvc.models.Undefined` if the index was deleted.
+      * Is :attr:`~spectate.models.Undefined` if the index was deleted.

 List
 ''''

-The :class:`~spectate.mvc.models.List` model is a subclass of Python's standard :class:`list`.
+The :class:`~spectate.models.List` model is a subclass of Python's standard :class:`list`.
 This model will produce events when an element of the list changes or an element changes from one position to another.
 This may happen when calling methods like :meth:`list.append` or :meth:`list.remove`, but also when using the normal syntax to set or delete an item.
-Events produced by :class:`~spectate.mvc.models.List` have the following keys:
+Events produced by :class:`~spectate.models.List` have the following keys:

 .. list-table::
   :widths: 1 10